PS0108/ForexExchRateViewer/README.md

 **Forex Currency Exchange Rate Viewer**

-The application provides Historical and Real-Time exchange rates for currency pairs as well as percentage change in the rate over a duration.
+The RESTful Web Application provides Historical and Real-Time exchange rates for currency pairs as well as percentage change in the rate over a time duration.
 The currency rate data has been sourced from an external API.

 **Technology stack**
 1. Flask Framework for Backend (Python 3.6)
 2. Cassandra Database
-3. React, Javascript for Frontend
+3. React, Javascript, AJAX for Frontend
 4. RESTful API endpoints
 5. JSON
 6. Docker (Cassandra is dockerized)